jingai/plugin.image.iphoto/README.txt

-When asking for help or reporting a potential bug, please be prepared to post your debug log from XBMC and, if you don't mind, your AlbumData.xml from your iPhoto library.
-Remember to remove any private information from both files before posting them.
+When asking for help or reporting a potential bug, please be prepared to post your debug log from XBMC and, if you don't mind, your AlbumData.xml from your iPhoto library or ApertureData.xml from an Aperture library.
+Remember to remove any private information from all files before posting them.

 For iOS platforms (AppleTV2, iPhone, iPad, etc) please read: